brad-rego/ISYS3888-Excessive-dependence-/README.md

 We are creating a mobile phone application that reduces excessive mobile phone dependence in a friendly way by allowing students to achieve their goals and giving them rewards for achieving their goals.

-We have used POD files and Google's Firebase to create this application in XCODE please see https://guides.cocoapods.org/using/the-podfile.html and https://firebase.google.com
+We have used POD files and Google's Firebase to create this application in Xcode please see https://guides.cocoapods.org/using/the-podfile.html and https://firebase.google.com